-The values in the table above should be used when FWD analysis, or laboratory information are not available.
+The values in the table above should be used when FWD analysis or laboratory information is not available.

-Whenever sand (Select borrow or Capping Borrow) is recommended for the top 12" of subgrade, the design $M_r$ should be 10,500 psi, unless soft material (less than 4 bpf) is underneath the proposed Select or Capping Borrow.
-Whenever 6" of (Select borrow or Capping Borrow) is recommended, the design $M_r$ of native subgrade soil, as determined herein, should be increased by 3,000 psi.
-For example, if the native subgrade $M_r$ is determined to be 6,000 psi, then 6" of sand capping would increase the design $M_r$ to 9,000 psi.
+Whenever sand (Select Borrow or Capping Borrow) is recommended for the top 12" of subgrade, the design M_r should be 10,500 psi, unless soft material (less than 4 bpf) is underneath the proposed Select or Capping Borrow.
+Whenever 6" of Select Borrow or Capping Borrow is recommended, the design M_r of native subgrade soil, as determined herein, should be increased by 3,000 psi.
+For example, if the native subgrade M_r is determined to be 6,000 psi, then 6" of sand capping would increase the design M_r to 9,000 psi.